lsst-ts/ts_pymoog/doc/overview.rst

 Introduction
 ============

-Python code to communicate with the main telescope camera rotator and hexapod low level controllers (code running in CompactRIO computers).
+Python code to communicate with the main telescope camera rotator and hexapod low level controllers (code running in PXI computers).
 Note that these controller use a rather strange :ref:`communication protocol <communication_protocol>`.
 Contents include: